Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

 \item In the suspension graph, a horizontal line piece can be removed in the generalized box diagram, if it belongs to a bivalent black vertex.
 Then the procedure is the same as above.

 A removal of a vertical line piece is possible if two white vertices are suspended from the same two black vertices and are neighbors.
-The removal is then the merging of these two white vertices. \end{enumerate} \end{rmk} The graph, thus captures the different sides of the interchange equation.
-In the basic picture, one has to align the line segments horizontally and then compose to do the $\mu$ operations first, compare Figure \ref{fig:string}.
+The removal is then the merging of these two white vertices. \end{enumerate}

+Thus the graph captures the different sides of the interchange equation.
+In the basic picture, one has to align the line segments horizontally and then compose to do the $\mu$ operations first, compare with the string diagrams of Figure~\ref{fig:2cat}.
 The choice of the prep-step is recorded by the suspension graph.

-The basic b/w bipartite graph $\bwb$ is the graph with a black input and output and one white vertex. \begin{dfprop} A directed planar b/w bipartite graph is the dual of a basic diagram, if it has black input and output vertices and the algorithm above terminates with $\bwb$.
+The basic b/w bipartite graph $\bwb$ is the graph with a black input and output and one white vertex. \begin{prop} A directed planar b/w bipartite graph is the dual of a basic diagram if it has black input and output vertices and the algorithm above terminates with $\bwb$.
 We will call these {\em composition graphs}.

-A directed b/w bipartite graph is the dual of a generalized box diagram, if it has black input and output vertices the algorithm above terminates with $\bwb$.
-We will call these {\em suspension graphs}. \end{dfprop} \begin{proof} That the images are of this type is clear.
-Conversely building up the diagram by running the algorithm backwards produces the box diagram. \end{proof}
+A directed b/w bipartite graph is the dual of a generalized box diagram if it has black input and output vertices and the algorithm above terminates with $\bwb$.
+We will call these {\em suspension graphs}.

+\end{prop} \begin{proof} That the images are of this type is clear.
+Conversely, building up the diagram by running the algorithm backwards produces the box diagram. \end{proof}

 The algorithm allows us to read off the bracketed formula by recording the operations as $\circ$ or $\ot$ in the pre--formula.

 \begin{cor} The set of pre--formulas is bijective with respect to the decomposable suspension graphs.
 This yields an isomorphism of non--Sigma FCs. \end{cor}